getpinga/pinga/README.md

 - Templates: [Twig](https://github.com/twigphp/Twig) or [Plates](https://github.com/thephpleague/plates).
 Just install one of the two and follow the examples.

+- Support for .env files: required settings will be changed from .env file.

 ## TODO

-- .env files support and respect/validation support.
+- respect/validation support.

 - Sessions and cookies.